artemik/notes-recognizer/README.md

 <img src="http://s020.radikal.ru/i700/1410/46/26a6798e9f5c.jpg">

 The current alghotihm is pretty weak.
 But anyway you can test the application with example file RiversFlowInYou.wav that you can find in the example folder and check out a nice result.
 But, I've found out very interesting approaches recently.
 That's why a very strong algorithm is on the way!
-This includes Hidden Markov Models and clusterization.
+This includes <b>Hidden Markov Models</b> and clusterization.
 I'll publish it very soon.
 Stay tuned!

 <img src="http://i023.radikal.ru/1410/38/b252b8529ec3.jpg">